aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-features/add-image-hyperlinks-excel-aspose-cells-java/_index.md

 Worksheet worksheet = workbook.getWorksheets().get(0);
 ```

-## Implementation Guide
+## Step‑by‑Step Implementation
-Let's add image hyperlinks to your Excel sheets.

-### Adding an Image and Hyperlink

-#### Step 1: Prepare Your Workbook
+### Step 1: Prepare Your Workbook
-Initialize the workbook and get the first worksheet:
+We start by creating a new workbook and selecting the first sheet.

 ```java
 import com.aspose.cells.Workbook;
 import com.aspose.cells.Worksheet;